-As of January 1, 2011, Medicare had phased in a program called competitive bidding.
-Competitive bidding impacts the amount Medicare reimburses suppliers for durable medical equipment rentals, including portable oxygen concentrators.
-The program is defined geographically, with suppliers submitting bids to provide medical equipment for a specific product category within that geography.
-Once bids have been placed, an individual company's bids across products within the category are aggregated and weighted by each product's market share in the category.
-The weighted-average price is then indexed against competitors.
-Medicare determines a "clearing price" out of these weighted-average prices at which sufficient suppliers have indicated they will support patients in the category, and this threshold is typically designed to generate theoretical supply that is twice the expected demand.
+As of January 1, 2011, Medicare phased in the competitive bidding program.
+The competitive bidding program impacts the amount Medicare reimburses suppliers of durable medical equipment rentals, including portable oxygen concentrators.
+The program is defined geographically, with suppliers submitting bids to provide medical equipment for specific product categories within a specified geographic region called competitive bidding areas, or CBAs.
+Once bids have been placed, an individual company's bids within a product category are aggregated and weighted by each product's market share in the category.
+The weighted-average price is then indexed against all bidding suppliers.
+Medicare determines a "clearing price" out of these weighted-average prices, at which a sufficient number of suppliers have indicated they will support patients in the category.
+This threshold is typically designed to generate theoretical supply that is twice the expected demand.
 Bids for each modality among the suppliers that made the cut are then arrayed to determine what Medicare will reimburse for each product category and geographic area.
 The program has strict anti-collusion guidelines to ensure bidding is truly competitive.
-Competitive bidding contracts last up to three years once implemented, after which they are subject to a new round of bidding.
-Discounts off the standard Medicare allowable occur in competitive bidding Metropolitan Statistical Areas where contracts have been awarded as well as in cases where private payors pay less then this allowable.
+A competitive bidding contract lasts up to three years once implemented, after which the contract is subject to a new round of bidding.
+Discounts off the standard Medicare allowable occur in CBAs where contracts have been awarded as well as in cases where private payors pay less than this allowable.
 Competitive bidding rates are based on the zip code where the patient resides.
 Rental revenue includes payments for product, disposables, and customer service/support.
-As of January 1, 2016, competitive bidding has been nationalized.
-All areas previously not subject to bidding had rate reductions applied instead of doing another bidding process.
-The fee schedules in the un-bid areas are adjusted based on regional averages of the single payment amounts for areas already under competitive bidding.
-The regional prices are limited by a national ceiling (110% of the average of the regional prices) and a floor (90% of the average regional prices).
-Since January 1, 2016, the reimbursement rates for these un-bid areas (with dates of services from January 1, 2016 to June 30, 2016) are based on 50% of the un-adjusted (current) fee schedule amount and 50% of the adjusted (reduced) fee schedule amount which is based on the regional competitive bidding rates.
-Starting on July 1, 2016, reimbursement rates will be 100% of the adjusted fee schedule amount which will be based on regional competitive bidding rates, including any potential adjustments associated with competitive bidding round two recompete.